widdowquinn/2018-03-06-ibioic/README.md

 ## Introduction

 Welcome to the GitHub repository for the JHI/IBioIC Introduction to Bioinformatics course.
-This document is intended to help you download and set up the course materials for your own use, so that there are the minimum of technical issues.
+This document provides a record of presentations, a schedule for the day, and provides instructions to help you download and set up the course materials for your own use, so that there are the minimum of technical issues.

+## Schedule: 16th-17th March 2017, McCance Building, University of Strathclyde

+### Thursday 16th March, 0930-1230

+* Welcome and introduction (Leighton, Sue, Peter)
+* Introduction to Linux, Jupyter and Python (Peter)
+* Introduction to sequence data and bioinformatics (Peter)

+### Thursday 16th March, 1330-1700

+* Mining bioinformatics databases (Leighton)

+### Friday 17th March, 0930-1230

+* Reproducible research (Leighton)
+* Worked example (Peter, Leighton, Sue)

+### Friday 17th March, 1330-1700

+* Structural bioinformatics (Sue)
+* Conclusion and wrap-up (Leighton, Peter, Sue)

+## Setup

-The setup comes in the following stages:
+Setting up the course materials on your own machine involves following stages:

 1. Clone the repository
 2. Ensure the bioinformatics package prerequisites are installed